On motivic Joyce-Song formula for the Behrend function identities: The algebra homomorphism

-\sss We define the Grothendieck ring of stacks of finite type. \begin{defn} The Grothendieck ring of stacks $K(\St/\kappa)$ is defined to be the $\kappa$-vector space spanned by isomorphism classes of Artin stacks of finite type over $\kappa$ with affine stabilizers, modulo the relations: \begin{enumerate} \item for every pair of stacks $\sX_1$ and $\sX_2$ a relation:
+In this section we review the definition and construction of motivic Hall algebra of Joyce and Bridgeland in \cite{Joyce07}, \cite{Bridgeland10}.
+We define the Grothendieck ring of stacks of finite type. \begin{defn} The Grothendieck ring of stacks $K(\St/\kappa)$ is defined to be the $\kappa$-vector space spanned by isomorphism classes of Artin stacks of finite type over $\kappa$ with affine stabilizers, modulo the relations: \begin{enumerate} \item for every pair of stacks $\sX_1$ and $\sX_2$ a relation:

 \item for any geometric bijection $f: \sX_1\to \sX_2$, $[\sX_1]=[\sX_2]$; \item for any Zariski fibrations $p_i: \sX_i\to \sY$ with the same fibers, $[\sX_1]=[\sX_2]$. \end{enumerate} \end{defn} Let $[\aaa^1]=\ll$, the Lefschetz motive.
 If $S$ is a stack of finite type over $\kappa$, we define the relative Grothendieck ring of stacks $K(\St/S)$ as follows: